Adajli/CSC120-A6/reflection.md

 Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Inheritance` affects your programming?
+I initially thought that Inheritance is the most useful method to help with programming when I initially learned it in High School, even though it was complex.
 - What worked, what didn't, what advice would you give someone taking this course in the future?
+The functions and methods for